230109training/training/notes/week_5/docker.md

 CMD v.
 ENTRYPOINT
 - CMD can be overwritten when starting the container by specifying additional command line arguments
 - ENTRYPOINT cannot be overwritten.
 Any additional command line arguments will not be assumed to be a command, but rather arguments that are appended to the ENTRYPOINT command

+## Port Mapping
+When creating a container, we need to specify a port mapping so that external traffic can make its way into the container.
+The way it works for Docker is that each container has its own isolated network, so by default, no external traffic can reach the container.

+If we use the `docker run` command, for example, then `docker run -p 4000:8080 <image ID or image name>` will create AND start a container that has port 4000 of the host mapped to port 8080 of the container.
+Any external traffic must send data to port 4000, which will then be reached by the container